tonyonodi/Observatory/README.md

 const newTweet = censorTweet(person, 1, "throw your money in the sea");
 ```

-Better still you can lazily tab your way through this function with code completion as demonstrated by the gif below:
+Better still, once `Optic` knows the type of the object you're modifying you're pretty much off to the races.
+You Can lazily tab your way through your censorship function logic with code completion, as demonstrated by the gif below:

 [GIF below]